cdklabs/publib/README.md

 Use the following commands:

-`publib-ca create [--no-gc] [--no-login]` creates a new CodeArtifact repository with a random name.
+`publib-ca create [--no-gc] [--no-login]` creates a new CodeArtifact repository with a random name, with upstreams configured for all supported public package managers.
 By default this command runs the `gc` and `login` subcommands automatically.

 `publib-ca login --repo NAME [--cmd COMMAND]` logs in to a CodeArtifact repository and prepares some files that configure package managers for use with this CodeArtifact repository.
 If `--cmd` is given, the command is run in an environment where all supported package managers have been configured for the given repository.
 Otherwise, activate these settings in the current bash shell by running `source ~/.publib-ca/usage/activate.bash`.
 This will set some environment variables and copy some files into the current directory.
+(Note: the CodeArtifact repository used here does not have to be created using `publib-ca create`.
+It is fine if it already existed beforehand).

 `publib-ca gc` collects old repositories created using `publib-ca create`.